 Joseph “J.J.”
 Jones

-I have lived in Bend since 1994 when I migrated West from Florida.
-Being an avid Snowboarder, since the winter of 94/95, I planted my roots here for good.
-I have helped out my old room mate, Kendall Cook, over the years and am now an active Board member.
-Since being on the board, I finally realize how much Kendall has done and I have been excited to help even more.
+JJ has lived in Bend since 1994 when he migrated West from Florida.
+Being an avid Snowboarder, since the winter of 94/95, he planted his roots in Bend for good.
+He has helped out his Good Friend/old room mate, Kendall Cook, over the years and is now an active Board member.
+Since joining the board in 2007, he has had many experiences with the OAS family that has brought an appreciation for this organization that he can not describe.

 My involvement with OAS began as a participant and student shortly after a skiing accident in Canada that left me paralyzed below the waist.
 I was lucky enough to have been taught to sit-ski by OAS’ Kendall Cook, whose unwavering patience and goodwill allowed, even me, to become a capable skier again.
 Our friendship throughout the learning process grew into a special bond and Kendall invited me to help teach newly injured mono skiers as a volunteer and later a member of the board of directors.